qforestlab/riscan-registration-VZ400/6_coarse_co-registration.md

 12. Right-click the scan position.
 13. Click *Registered*.

-Marking the point clouds as "(co-)registered is required to perform fine co-registration.
+Marking the point clouds as (co-)registered is required to perform fine co-registration.